 - In connection with the business combination, Midstream Holdings entered into new agreements with Devon that were entered into January 1, 2014 pursuant to which Midstream Holdings provides services to Devon under fixed-fee arrangements in which Midstream Holdings does not take title to the natural gas gathered or processed or the NGLs it fractionates.
 Prior to the effectiveness of these agreements, the Predecessor provided services to Devon under a percent-of-proceeds arrangement in which it took title to the natural gas it gathered and processed and the NGLs it fractionated. - Prior to March 7, 2014, our financial results only included the assets, liabilities and operations of our Predecessor.
-Beginning on March 7, 2014, our financial results also consolidate the assets, liabilities and operations of the legacy business of the Partnership after giving effect to the business combination. - Our financial statements for the six months ended June 30, 2015 and 2014 report financial results according to operating segments based principally upon geographic regions served.
+Beginning on March 7, 2014, our financial results also consolidate the assets, liabilities and operations of the legacy business of the Partnership after giving effect to the business combination. - Subsequent to March 7, 2014 (and prior to the EMH Drop Downs), we owned a 50% direct ownership interest in Midstream Holdings and indirectly owned an additional interest of approximately 3% of Midstream Holdings (through our ownership in the Partnership which owned the remaining 50% interest in Midstream Holdings) rather than the 100% ownership reflected as part of our Predecessor's historical financial results.
+After the February EMH Drop Down on February 17, 2015, we owned a 25% direct ownership interest in Midstream Holdings, and after the May EMH Drop Down on May 27, 2015, we do not own any direct interest in Midstream Holdings.
+Our financial statements after March 7, 2014 and prior to the EMH Drop Downs consolidate all of Midstream Holdings' financial results with ours in accordance with GAAP and the Partnership's interest not owned by us in Midstream Holdings is reflected as a non-controlling interest. - Our financial statements for the six months ended June 30, 2015 and 2014 report financial results according to operating segments based principally upon geographic regions served.
 The Predecessor had no operations for certain of those reporting segments. - All historical affiliated transactions prior to March 7, 2014 related to our continuing operations were net settled within our combined financial statements because these transactions related to Devon and were funded by Devon's working capital.
 Beginning on March 7, 2014, all our transactions settle in cash and therefore impact our working capital.
-This will impact the comparability of our cash flow statements, working capital analysis and liquidity discussion. - The Predecessor's historical combined financial statements include U.S. federal and state income tax expense.
-Due to Midstream Holdings' status as a partnership, Midstream Holdings is not subject to U.S. federal income tax or certain state income taxes.
+This will impact the comparability of our cash flow statements, working capital analysis and liquidity discussion.